kylewray/bi-fsc/README.md

-# cbnlp
+# Belief Infused Finite State Controller (BI-FSC)

-This is the ROS code for the CBNLP experiments.
+This is the ROS code for the BI-FSC experiments.
+This is an example policy form created by a controller abstraction.

-If you use this code, then please cite our IJCAI 2018 paper:
+If you use this code, then please cite our NIPS 2018 or ICRA 2019 paper: TBD...

-...